byceps/byceps/docs/installation_docker/index.rst

    `Let's Encrypt`_).

-   To be able to login without HTTPS using above links, you can temporarily disable session cookie security by setting :confval:`SESSION_COOKIE_SECURE` accordingly: In :file:`compose.yaml` add ``SESSION_COOKIE_SECURE: "false"`` on a separate, indented line to the section ``x-byceps-base-env``.
+   To be able to login without HTTPS using above links, you can temporarily disable session cookie security: In :file:`compose.yaml` add ``SESSION_COOKIE_SECURE: "false"`` on a separate, indented line to the section ``x-byceps-base-env``.